puppeteer/puppeteer/website/versioned_docs/version-22.12.0/guides/browser-management.md

 ## Browser contexts

-If you need to isolate your automation taks, use [BrowserContexts](https://pptr.dev/api/puppeteer.browser.createbrowsercontext/).
+If you need to isolate your automation tasks, use [BrowserContexts](https://pptr.dev/api/puppeteer.browser.createbrowsercontext/).
 Cookies and local storage are not shared between browser contexts.
 Also, you can close all pages in the context by closing the context.

 ```ts
 import puppeteer from 'puppeteer';